 Download the Brochure here

-Interactive online map showing access points and car parking here
+Interactive online map showing access points here

 List of services, accommodation and restaurants near the Royal Canal Greenway here